Nov 15, 2009 - by Jamie Cruickshank

 – At the 1996 Royal Rumble, the Kid interfered in the Razor Ramon-Goldust Intercontinental title match, allowing Goldust to win the title.

 – Months later, Waltman signed with World Championship Wrestling, where he would be renamed ‘Syxx’

-– Waltman (as now wrestling as Syxx) captured the WCW Cruiserweight title from Dean Malenko at SuperBrawl VII in San Francisco, CA.
+– Syxx captured the WCW Cruiserweight title from Dean Malenko at SuperBrawl VII in San Francisco, CA.

 – A neck injury sustained in October 1997 put Waltman out of action indefinitely.
 With his chronic injuries, and the professional relationship between Eric Bischoff and Waltman’s friends Kevin Nash and Scott Hall deteriorating, Syxx became a sacrificial lamb and was terminated on March 9, 1998.